hartator/3DGameOfLife/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Bug
+name: Feature
-about: Something is broken
+about: Something new to build
 title: '[Example Search API] (omit if not an API) '
-labels: 'type: bug'
+labels: 'type: feature'
 assignees: ''

 ---